japaneseTemmie/MusicBot.py-2.0/README.md

 Best practices:
 - Check out the [example module](./modules/custom_example.py) and follow the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/api.html) for help with the Discord API.
-- Check locks before running I/O or VoiceClient operations.
+- Check locks before running I/O file or VoiceClient operations (.play()/.stop()/.pause() etc.).
 These locks are `FILE_OPERATIONS_LOCKED` and `VOICE_OPERATIONS_LOCKED` (from settings, docs included).
-- Do _not_ do I/O directly, instead, send the `write_file()` or `open_file()` function (from `iohelpers`) to an asyncio thread and await its result.
+- Do _not_ do file I/O directly, instead, send the `write_file()` or `open_file()` function (from `iohelpers`) to an asyncio thread and await its result.
 Or, write your own _async_ I/O functions.
 - Do _not_ call `sleep()` or anything that blocks the event loop.
 Use `asyncio.sleep()` instead.
 - Keep helper functions in `helpers.py`.
 If it grows too big, move your custom functions to a new module.
-- Avoid interacting with core modules, they were not written with an API-like system in mind.
+- Avoid interacting with core modules, as they were not written with an API-like system in mind.
 - To log errors or messages to stdout, use `log()`.
-To log to the `discord.log` file, use `log_to_discord_log()` (from `settings`).
+Instead, to log to the `discord.log` file (if logging is explicitly enabled), use `log_to_discord_log()` (from `settings`).
-- Do _not_ use the `TOKEN` constant anywhere unless explicitly required (like running the bot).
+- Do _not_ use the `TOKEN` constant anywhere unless there's a good reason to. (like running the bot itself)
 - If custom Cogs need other non-default permissions, make sure to enable them in [your application's Installation section](https://discord.com/developers/applications)
 - Imports should ideally be kept in the `settings.py` file.
+Standalone modules (modules that don't import other modules in the codebase, like `settings`) may explictly import their stuff.

-Then, add a new key in `config.json` named `enable_{class_name}` to allow quick enable/disable of the module, and set its value to `true`, or else the bot won't load your Cog.
+Then, add a new key in `config.json` named `enable_{class_name}` to allow enabling/disabling the module, and set its value to `true`, or else the bot won't load your Cog.

 Start the bot.
 It will attempt to auto-discover your module and load the appropriate class(es).

-Note: the bot will load any class that inherits from `commands.Cog`, independently of the name, adding 'Cog' at the end of your class name keeps it consistent with the default modules.
+Note: The bot will load any class that inherits from `commands.Cog`, independently of the name, adding 'Cog' at the end of your class name keeps it consistent with the default modules.

 # Troubleshooting
 - If the bot state ends up broken, restarting might help.